 Ultimately, the film uses its economy and unusual pacing well to provide for a very brief jaunt that feels more like a vast personal epic and thus transcends its otherwise obvious studio set and production to actually make the audience feel that not only are we in Spain, but that this did indeed happen, and that these are totally and fully fleshed out people.
 Because von Sternberg allows everyone to retain their humanity without glossing over their flaws and misperceptions, his treatment of his characters can only be said to be magisterial.
 While I have not seen any other von Sternberg or Dietrich pictures, I am certain that I will be watching many more in the weeks to come.

 haven't seen any von Sternberg.
-I've seen Dietrich in a few films - of course, Foreign Affair, Destry Rides Again. all great. ― Justyn Dillingham (Justyn Dillingham), Tuesday, 15 July 2003 07:46 (fifteen years ago) Permalink
+I've seen Dietrich in a few films - of course, Foreign Affair, Destry Rides Again. all great. ― Justyn Dillingham (Justyn Dillingham), Tuesday, 15 July 2003 07:46 (sixteen years ago) link

 Very little mention of Sternberg in it, but Maximilian Schell's doc Marlene is out on disc -- it's the one where he interviewed her in her Paris apartment for days in 1982, but she wouldn't be filmed. ("I've been photographed to death.")
 He handles the 'problem' fairly creatively, and she tosses some A-1 shit fits (and also cries).
 She also dismisses feminism as "penis envy."